The Auditor General for Wales published his Report on Expenditure on agency staff by NHS Wales on 22 January 2019.

 Staff supplied by agencies tend to be the most expensive source of temporary staff.
 NHS bodies in Wales collectively spent over £160 million on agency staff in 2016-17, more than four times the equivalent figure for 2012-13.
 There have also been large increases in agency spend in other UK countries.

-The Public Accounts Committee considered the Report in February 2019 and agreed to seek further information from the Welsh Government.
-On receipt of this, the Committee agreed to questions health boards and the Welsh Government on this issue as part of the follow-up work on the implementation of the NHS Finance (Wales) Act 2014 in the summer 2019 term.
+The Public Accounts Committee considered the Report in February 2019 and sought further information from the Welsh Government.
+On receipt of this, the Committee questioned health boards and the Welsh Government as part of the follow-up work on the implementation of the NHS Finance (Wales) Act 2014 in the summer 2019 term.

 Type: For information